Why QBanks are a CRUCIAL Part of Your USMLE Review

+So you’ve downloaded all the study schedules you can get your hands on, can practically recite pages from First Aid in your sleep, maybe bought a couple subscriptions for video lecture series, but still you’re wondering: Am I doing this right?
 The world of USMLE prep can be overwhelming (to say the least).
 We’ve been there too.
 I mean, are you even in dedicated if you haven’t spent at least one night crying in a stress induced breakdown?
 Of course, we’re kidding.
 But, feelings of anxiety and stress are completely normal for any kind of students preparing for a high stakes exam– let alone medical students.

 Alright, what’s the best way to study?
 We want to start here with a bit of an allegory (bare with us, it’s a good one) one of our team members uses when advising USMLE students:

-- Practice, practice, practice.
+- Try to notice trends in what kind of questions you are getting wrong.
+Practice, practice, practice.
 It is absolutely imperative that you get used to the format of USMLE questions.
 You need to start getting used to the types of language used, tricky things to look for in the answer choices, and time management in getting through questions.
 We strongly recommend using a kitchen timer (not phone) to see how long questions take you to answer.

-- The more practice questions you attempt, the more you will start to notice trends emerging.
+- Again, the more practice questions you attempt, the more you will start to notice trends emerging.
 You should start to be able to identify subjects or types of questions that you are weaker in and thereby need to focus on.
 This is where you need to bust out the flashcards and start memorizing.
 Some students also choose video resources or get a personal tutor and we recommend both of those options as a supplement to flashcards; not in place of.

 - Did we mention you should be doing practice questions?
 We can’t stress this enough!
 PRACTICE, PRACTICE, PRACTICE!!!
 YOU NEED TO DO PRACTICE QUESTIONS!!!
 Do all the practice questions you can, time yourself, look up explanations (or ask a tutor), continue to identify subjects and topics of weakness and devote time to studying them.
 You should be making and reviewing flashcards for the information you find yourself shaky on and seeking out supplemental resources if you identify any topics that really stump you.

 That’s pretty much all!
+Best of luck!